Gaurav-Gosain/react-firebase-auth-template/README.md

 - Create a new firebase Project
 - Enable Firebase auth -> Enable Google Authentication within firebase auth.
 - Replace the `firebaseConfig` variable inside `/src/firebase.js` with the firebaseConfig information for your firebase app.
-- Start the React App using the `npm start` command in teh root directory of the project.
+- Start the React App using the `npm start` command in the root directory of the project.

 # Getting Started with Create React App